afnfyz/docs/aws/ccp.md

 4- Performance Efficiency: The performance efficiency pillar includes the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

 5- Cost Optimization: The cost optimization pillar includes the ability to avoid or eliminate unneeded cost or sub-optimal resources.

+### Amazon Macie

+Amazon Macie is a fully managed security service that uses machine learning and pattern matching techniques to automatically discover, classify, and protect sensitive data in AWS.
+It can identify sensitive data such as personally identifiable information (PII), intellectual property, and financial data, and provide alerts and recommendations on how to secure the data.
+Macie provides a dashboard that allows you to see an inventory of your sensitive data and view alerts, including those related to non-compliant data access attempts.
+It also provides a continuous monitoring feature that can detect new sensitive data as it is created, and integrates with other AWS services such as Amazon S3 and AWS CloudTrail.

+### AWS Storage Gateway

+A hybrid cloud storage service that provides on-premises applications with access to virtually unlimited cloud storage.
+It enables hybrid storage between on-premises storage environments and AWS storage services, including Amazon S3, Amazon S3 Glacier, Amazon EBS, and Amazon DynamoDB.
+AWS Storage Gateway is deployed as a virtual machine or a hardware appliance in the customer's data center, and it can store data in the cloud for scalable and cost-effective storage.
+It also provides features such as data transfer, backup and restore, disaster recovery, and caching to improve performance and reduce the latency of accessing cloud storage.